mattsrc/opentx-lua-rssi-histogram/README.md

   true?

-Just about anything you might want to try, you can quickly get feedback in the field, then do followup as needed via Companion software at home.
+Just about anything you might want to try, you can quickly get feedback in the field, then do follow-up as needed via Companion software at home.

 The intent of the graph is not to replace your need of logging data but to tighten the feedback loop for field experiments, make them more convenient, and